4 top travel tips for type 2 diabetes

 1. Plan ahead

-Being prepared and flexible will go a long way in helping you maintain your overall health and well-being during the holidays.
+Being prepared and flexible will go a long way in helping you maintain your overall health and well-being during your travels.
 The single most helpful thing to do?
 Meal planning and prepping.
 Stop by the grocery store on the weekend to stock up on nutritious food items you’ll need throughout the week for healthy meals.
 Having packed lunches and snacks will prevent you from going out and not being in control of the menu.
 If you need help with meal planning while taking Pendulum Glucose Control, contact our Registered Dietitian for a free nutrition consultation.

 Make your calendar your best friend and create digital reminders or sticky notes for what you plan to eat.
 Also, use this method to block out time for exercise — even if it’s just a quick walk.